catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - `-n / --numeric-sort`
 	- see also `-g` which is general numeric value, not string numerical value
  - `-r / --reverse`
- - `-k / --key=field1[,field2]` - sort basedon a key field rather than the entire line
+ - `-k / --key=field1[,field2]` - sort based on a key field rather than the entire line
  - `-m / --merge` - treat arguments as pre-sorted and only merge them
  - `-o / --output=file`
  - `-t / --field-separator=char` - define field separator character; by default, spaces or tabs